 Hover over a feature column to discover the total number of keywords that scored the feature, as well as the number for the tracked site vs. other top 10 ranked sites.

-In this example for the adt.com website, the graph is indicating that the site scored 1 related question and 1 image box, whereas top 10 competitors scored featured snippets, image boxes, knowledge panels, PLAs, local packs, related questions, reviews, top stories, site links, and video carousels.
+In this example for the website, the graph is indicating that the site scored 3 related questions and 1 image box, whereas the top 10 competitors scored featured snippets, image boxes, knowledge panels, PLAs, local packs, related questions, reviews, top stories, site links, and video box.

 Click any column to filter the report to display only the keywords that scored the particular SERP feature.
 This also highlights that feature in the SERP Features column of the table below the graph.